Pumpkin Chocolate Chip Babka

 Slices of babka can be stored at room temperature for up to 5 days.

 An entire loaf of babka can be frozen for up to 3 months.
-Thaw overnight at room temperature before enjoying.
+Thaw it overnight at room temperature before enjoying.

 The step where you refrigerate the dough during the first rise?
 Refrigerate for one hour… or up to 36 hours.

-You can also freeze the proofed, unbaked dough and bake it fresh before enjoying if you want fresh baked babka at a later date!
+You can also freeze the proofed, unbaked dough and bake it fresh if you want fresh baked babka at a later date!
 Prepare the babka up through rolling and filling it, twisting it, and placing it into the loaf pan.

 Cover tightly with several layers of aluminum foil, then place the entire loaf pan in a freezer bag and freeze for up to 3 months.